Applications for Art Dubai Modern 2017 are now closed. Art Dubai Modern 2018 applications will open in May. Exhibitor lists are announced in November.

 Misk Art Insitute is the exclusive partner of Art Dubai Modern.

 All applications are reviewed by the Advisory Committee, comprising curators and historians with a particular interest in modernist practices of the Middle East, Africa and Asia.
-Galleries were asked to submit proposals for exhibitions by artists whose work has proven highly influential during the twentieth century and on later generations of artists.

 Dr Iftikhar Dadi